suhaansridhar/reactbeginning/README.md

 # reactbeginning
-This is my first project in React.
+This is my first project in Reactjs